Anzacs Bathing: Background

+Description

 The work references Michelangelo's Battle of Cascina with its image of soldiers bathing and the central figure takes its form from Michelangelo's statue of the Dying Slave.

 The painting has been described as an "heroic image of the Anzacs at an early stage in the development of the legend of the brave men of the Australian and New Zealand forces who fought at Gallipoli".
 The Gallipoli Campaign was fought in the Dardanelles, not far from ancient Troy and in depicting the soldiers naked, Lambert alludes to the heroes and legends of Greek myth.
 The National Gallery of Australia suggests that this depiction shows the soldiers as "more than men and that they are like Greek gods ..."

 The painting is part of the collection of the Mildura Arts Centre, acquired in 1955 as part of the bequest of R. D. Elliot.